mxayon/blog/about.md

 Through the discipline instilled through an engineering way of learning, I was zooming in and out of Science of Information Technology courses.
 (A really big repository of information is available with an amazon prime membership actually, I highly recommend their documentaries.)
 </p>
 <p>
-This is a journal of notes - Travel Logging, making a database of interwingular backup-plans to defy the odds when the timing is strategic.
+This is a journal of notes - Travel Logging, making a database of inter-wingular backup-plans to defy the odds when the timing is strategic.
 </p>

 <h2>Hands:</h2>